 “But Joe, you don’t DO anything.”

-I smiled and glanced at the gas tank that was getting close to empty but was full when we started out that morning for his counseling.
+I smiled and glanced at the gas tank that was getting close to empty but was full when we started out that morning and the sun was setting behind the mountains.